Showing posts with label 2019. Show all posts

 A nasty new game!

-It's always a pleasure to see something new in development for our beloved Atari ST but Sam Nasty is a little different.
+It's a pleasure to see a new in development for our beloved Atari ST but Sam Nasty is different.
 This puzzle-based platformer was developed back in the early 1990s using STOS by Jerome Mahieux.
-Oddly, he never released it, but found the floppy disk and, here we are in 2019, playing the rescued game.
+Oddly, he never released it but found the floppy disk so here we are in 2019, playing the game.
 How cool is that!!

-Upon loading, we're greeted with a nice title screen featuring help and other options to disable the sound effects/music.
-The game itself is a static-screen platformer and, with each level, we find ourselves trapped inside a prison so must find a way to escape.
-Now, this might sound familiar but it's also got some rather unique features too.
+Upon loading, we're greeted with a title screen for help and other options to disable the sound effects/music.
+The game itself is a static-screen platformer and, for each level, we find ourselves trapped inside a prison and must find a way to escape.
+This might sound familiar but it's also got some rather unique features.

-But first, let's check out a couple of screenshots of the simple display with some rather cute characters...
+But first, let's check out a couple of screenshots with some rather cute & dodgy characters...

 The coppa is seeing stars like in a cartoon.
 I love that!!